NarcisseObadiah/stackit-api-assessment/README.md

 ---

+## Quick Note:

+    For local development, a Python virtual environment (venv/) might be use

 ## 📝 API Documentation / Swagger

 For this coding challenge, the API is documented in this README with example requests.